Oklahoma Railway Company: Oklahoma Belt Railroad

 Separately, the Oklahoma Belt Railroad (“OBR”) was incorporated January 11, 1917, with its main office in Oklahoma City.
 Between February and August of that year, construction was done on its behalf of 3.848 mi of main tracks plus 1.010 mi of yard tracks and sidings for 4.858 mi total, to provide switching and terminal services between the Missouri–Kansas–Texas Railroad (“Katy”) terminal and the Oklahoma City stockyards.
 The construction was actually done by the Katy, and the OBR trackage was both leased to and operated by the Katy from its first day.

 The OBR line was later leased to ORy on April 20, 1928 (effective May 1, 1929) as part of ORy’s push to de-emphasize passengers and develop a more serious carload freight business.
 The ORy subsequently became the OBR’s sole owner, but all ORy freight operations were discontinued August 16, 1944.

+Guthrie Railway

+While ORy originally obtained the franchise to build a streetcar line in Guthrie, the independent Guthrie Railway bought the franchise from ORy and constructed the system there.
+By 1913, the two companies were still separate but under common control.
+In 1916 ORy completed a line into Guthrie, linking all the way to Oklahoma City.
+The Guthrie Railway was abandoned in 1927, but the ORy line into Guthrie continued at that time.